-- Even though the members can access the folders once connected to a site, those folders will not appear in their Google Drive.
+- Even though site members can access the folders once connected to a site (if set up with Simpplr permissions as opposed to Google Drive permissions), those folders will not appear in their Google Drive.
 If a user wants to navigate to the folder structure, they will need the URL of that folder to get to it.

 - Google Suite Super Administrator or Group Administrator - Simpplr will need to use the Admin's account to do the initial connection for the entire application.

 - Site owner - This is the overall person responsible for the site, and the role that can enable connection to external files in the Manage site menu.
 Can connect Google Drive Folders.

 - Site managers - Once the Site owner enables Google Drive connection, Site managers can add additional folder structures and connect files from those folders to content.

 - Content managers/End users - Content managers can only access Google Drive content once the connection has been set up by the Site managers/owner.
 Once connected, they can attach files directly from the Google Drive to content on their site.

 When connecting the Google Drive account, App managers choose to connect with Simpplr: